DrDynamic/plox/README.md

 - If condition
 - Scope and Block
 - Logical operators AND, OR
+- Native Functions
+- While loop
+- For Loop
+- Break and Continue keyword for loops
+- functions have access to parent scope

 ## TBD

 - Logical operator XOR
 - import native modules
 - Classes